 If you’re thinking about learning Spanish it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Spanish language facts:

-Spanish is spoken by 559 million people around the world, including 470 million native speakers.
+470 million of Spanish speakers native speakers.
 It is estimated that there are more than 21 million students of Spanish as a foreign language.
 Spanish is the second most studied language in the world.
 It is the official language in 22 countries and is also spoken in numerous other countries.
 This includes the United States where there are 45 million Spanish speakers, making it the second largest Spanish-speaking country in the world and is expected to become the largest by 2050.

-Unlike most other language where a simple exclamation or question mark is used at the end of an exclamation or question, Spanish is using inverted exclamation and question marks.
-These are used to highlight the exclamation or question part of a sentence.
+This is unlike most other languages where a simple exclamation or question mark is used at the end of an exclamation or question.
+Spanish uses inverted exclamation and question marks to highlight the exclamation or question part of a sentence.
 For example: Jose, ¿adónde vas? – Jose, where are you going?

-Spanish (Español) is also known as Castilian (Castellano), owing to its origins as the language of Castile, a region in central Spain.
+Spanish owes this to its origins as the language of Castile, a region in central Spain.